PeterBassett/Raytracer/README.md

 Improvements To Come.

 I will eventually change the Traceable interface so that the main intersection routine returns all intersections with the object, not just the first.
 With this I can implement CSG against arbitrary traceable implementations.
+A cone primitive is in progress.

 Examples
 * Refraction needs some work in this one